Aeroluna/LunaCoopMod/README.md

 - Changed Infested Siege Tanks to also consume Infested Marines.

 Infested Marines were not worth investing into over Bunkers because they are timed.
 The solution?
 Make them free!
 Can now choose to invest in a Bunker for immediate units and static defense, or a Barracks for a long-term investment and slightly stronger infantry.

-- Added strafing movement to Infested Liberator Cloud Dispersal.
-- Increased Infested Liberator lateral acceleration to 10 (how quickly the unit turns around while moving in a different direction).
-- Increased Infested Liberator Cloud Disperal lingering duration by 1 second.
-- Fixed Infested Liberator being unable to attack while using Hold Position after researching Cloud Dispersal (will use pre-upgrade weapon).

-Adding strafing to Cloud Dispersal causes Liberators to spread out more evenly, dealing damage in a greater area and take less damage from AOE effects.
-It also just plain looks cooler.
-Increasing the lingering duration allows running away before the 85% damage reduction fades.

-- Added 100 max energy to Infested Liberators.
-- Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
-Normal means of energy regeneration are suppressed.

-Added a new mechanic to Infested Liberators that lets them eat Infested to empower their weapons, similar to Infested Siege Tanks.

 - Reduced the cooldown of Spawn Infested Civilians from 60 seconds to 15 seconds.
 - Reduced the amount of Infested Civilians created from 8 to 2.